 Were they so engrossed in getting the right angle, the correct setting, or getting enough light in the frame without causing a blurred image?
 Or were they, like some of us, just staring at the unfolding drama, lost in reflective thoughts, absorbing its luminance?

-My friend, Kublai, now a renowned prolific multimedia artist and who was my early mentor in photography, once told me during travel that there were moments when nature does its stunning exhibition, and there was no way he could capture the scenes while on the road.
-It did not matter for these are the moments etched in the mind forever.
+My good friend and early mentor in photography, Kublai, a renowned prolific multimedia artist, once told me that there were moments during travel when nature does its stunning exhibition, and there was no way he could capture the scenes while on the road.
+He would just stop and look at the vista in awed silence.
+Cameras did not matter anymore for these are the moments etched in the mind forever.

 They are fuel for our inspiration.